-Medications that I use are based on my focus on neuropharmacology, not on injections and spinal cord stimulators which often have already been tried and failed to help.
+Medications that I use are based on my focus on neuropharmacology, not on injections and spinal cord stimulators or ECT or rTMS which often have already been tried and failed to help.

-Bear in mind, doctors who do not use these medications may be unwilling to continue them.
+Bear in mind, some physicians who do not use these medications may be unwilling to prescribe them.
 Some specialists limit their practice to procedures, others do not specialize in neuropharmacology.
-If that is the case, you may need to return every month until your condition goes into remission or stabilizes.
 Most of my patients are complex and have usually been tried on a long list of medications and interventions that failed to help.

-You can use the search function on my website to read about some of the medications I prescribe or case studies, particularly note the articles posted May 26, 2009, for some of these medications and January 2011 to read some of the science of glia and inflammation that is present in chronic pain or in major depression.
+Use the search function on my website to read about some of the medications I prescribe or case studies, particularly note the articles posted May 26, 2009, for some of these medications and January 2011 to read some of the science of glia and inflammation that is present in chronic pain or in depression.

 There is not a doctor on the planet who can predict what anyone’s response to treatment will be.
 If they do, you should avoid them for dishonest practices.

 I cannot speculate what percentage of patients would be helped by my approach.
 To do that, you would need large numbers and placebo group to compare one person’s pain with another – no such standardized comparison exists.
 Research dollars are very limited and only one medication is tested at one time.
 However, if you get 10% result with 4 or 5 medications, you are noticing some change when one alone may do nothing noticeable.

-Treatment and outcomes are individualized for every person with pain.
+Treatment and outcomes are individualized for every person with pain or Major Depression.
 Each person has a different pain threshold.
-Some lack a chromosome and have difficulty metabolizing medications.
+Some lack a chromosome and/or have difficulty metabolizing medications.

 I do not recommend spinal cord stimulators because: